mathiaskrois/mathiaskrois.github.io/index.markdown

 *Figure 1: A time series analysis of drug-related vs total crimes in San Francisco from 2003 to 2024.
 In the year 2003 the total number of crimes recorded were 114 541, while the number of recorded drug crimes was 5 775.
 The data reveals significant fluctuations, with notable peaks and valleys corresponding to policy changes, economic conditions, and societal shifts.*

 We observe that the number of drug realated crimes have decrease most years since 2003.
 From 2003 to 2024 number of drug related crimes have decreased by 70.8 %, compared to to total crimes which have just decreased by 31.8%.

 The strongest decline was seen between 2008 and 2012, amounting for more then 50% decline.
-This could be attributed to
+This could be attributed to aftermath of the financial crisis, where police had to dead with budget cuts and wherefore focused more on violent crimes.
+Furthermore there was also policitcal winds wanting to chagne the drug policy from the hard "war on drugs" approch to a more harm reduction way, which could have eased the rate.

+Furthermore, cannabis was legalized in the state of California efficently in 2018, which could have explain the continued decline afterwards.

+From 2020 to 2021, drug-related incidents dropped, likely due to COVID lockdowns, less public activity, and reduced police reporting.

+The fentanyl and homelessness crises started around 2018–2019, increasing overdoses but not necessarily arrests, as fentanyl is easier to hide.

+The overall decline likely reflects changes in policing, drug use patterns, and social conditions—not just less drug use.

 ## Visualization 2: Heatmap of Drug Crimes by Year